Dimitri Yachvili

-Dimitri Yachvili Markarian (born 19 September 1980, in Brive-la-Gaillarde, Corrèze) is a French former rugby union footballer who played as a scrum-half for Biarritz and France.
+Dimitri Yachvili Markarian (born 19 September 1980) is a French former rugby union footballer who played as a scrum-half for Biarritz and France.
 He played for France from 2002 to 2012, earning 61 caps and scoring 373 points.
 With them he played in the final of the 2011 World Cup losing to New Zealand and won two Grand Slams in 2004 and 2010.
 In club rugby, he won a European Cup in 2012 and played in two European Cup finals in 2006 and 2010 with Biarritz.
 With this club, he also won two French championship titles in 2005 and 2006.
 With his previous club, Gloucester, he was champion of England in 2002.
 After the end of his playing career, he became a rugby consultant, a career he began while still a player.

-Early life
+Personal life

 Of Georgian and Armenian descent, his father Michel Yachvili was a French international before him.
 His paternal grandfather Chalva (Charles) was a Georgian soldier in the Soviet Army during WWII who was taken prisoner by the Wehrmacht in France, subsequently escaping to participate in the French Resistance in the province of Limousin, where he settled after hostilities.
 His maternal grandfather, Alexandre Markarian, who played as hooker for Brive in the 1950s, was an Armenian genocide survivor.
 Dimitri's brother Grégoire chose to play for the Georgian national team.